katerinampoi/Asthma-Clustering/README.md

 I use Natural Language Processing (NLP) techniques in Python, to explore topics of research between asthma and coronaviruses before the identification of SARS-CoV-2, but also after the outbreak of the pandemic.The analysis is based on clustering scientific publications, in order to create groups of papers with similar topics.
-The goal of forming these clusters for "coronaviruses/asthma" vs. "SARS-CoV-2/asthma" is to get an overview of topics the reserach community focuses on before and after the outbreak of the pandemic.
+The goal of forming these clusters for "coronaviruses/asthma" vs. "SARS-CoV-2/asthma" is to get an overview of topics the research community focuses on before and after the outbreak of the pandemic.